 The decline of the moral treatment approach in the late 19th century led to the rise of two competing perspectives – the biological or somatogenic perspective and the psychological or psychogenic perspective.

-220.127.116.11.
+184.108.40.206.
 Biological or Somatogenic Perspective.
 Recall that Greek physicians Hippocrates and Galen said that mental disorders were akin to physical disorders and had natural causes.
 Though the idea fell into oblivion for several centuries, it re-emerged in the late 19th century for two reasons.
 First, German psychiatrist Emil Kraepelin (1856-1926) discovered that symptoms occurred regularly in clusters, which he called syndromes.
 These syndromes represented a unique mental disorder with a distinct cause, course, and prognosis.
-In 1883 he published his textbook, Compendium der Psychiatrie (Textbook of Psychiatry), and described a system for classifying mental disorders that became the basis of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM) that is currently in its 5th edition (published in 2013).
+In 1883 he published his textbook, Compendium der Psychiatrie (Textbook of Psychiatry), and described a system for classifying mental disorders that became the basis of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM) that is currently in its 5th edition Text Revision (published in 2022).

 Secondly, in 1825, the behavioral and cognitive symptoms of advanced syphilis were identified to include a belief that everyone is plotting against you or that you are God (a delusion of grandeur), and were termed general paresis by French physician A.L.J.
 Bayle.
 In 1897, Viennese psychiatrist Richard von Krafft-Ebbing injected patients suffering from general paresis with matter from syphilis spores and noted that none of the patients developed symptoms of syphilis, indicating they must have been previously exposed and were now immune.
 This led to the conclusion that syphilis was the cause of the general paresis.
 In 1906, August von Wassermann developed a blood test for syphilis, and in 1917 a cure was found.
 Julius von Wagner-Jauregg noticed that patients with general paresis who contracted malaria recovered from their symptoms.
 To test this hypothesis, he injected nine patients with blood from a soldier afflicted with malaria.
 Three of the patients fully recovered while three others showed great improvement in their paretic symptoms.
 The high fever caused by malaria burned out the syphilis bacteria.
 Hospitals in the United States began incorporating this new cure for paresis into their treatment approach by 1925.